carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 The term machine learning (ML) is often mentioned alongside artificial intelligence (AI) and deep learning (DL).
 Deep learning is a subset of machine learning, and machine learning is a subset of artificial intelligence.

-AI is a very broad term that is used to describe a system than has a "general intelligence" that it can apply to solve a wide range of different problems, often mimicking the behaviour of intelligent biological systems.
+AI is a very broad term that is used to describe a system than has a "general intelligence" that the system can apply to solve a wide range of different problems, often mimicking the behaviour of intelligent biological systems.
 Another definition of AI dates back to the 1950s and Alan Turing's "Immitation Game".
 This said that we could consider a system intelligent when it could fool a human into thinking they were talking to another human when they were actually talking to a computer.
-Modern attempts at this are getting close to fooling humans, but although there have been great advances in AI and ML research recently we can only come close to human like intelligence in a few specialist areas and are still a long way from a general purpose AI.
+Modern attempts at this are getting close to fooling humans, but although there have been great advances in AI and ML research we can only come close to human-like intelligence in a few specialist areas, and we are still a long way from a general purpose AI.

 ML refers to techniques where a computer can "learn" patterns in data, usually by being shown numerous examples to train it to solve a particular problem.
-While they can learn to solve specific or similar problems they are not considered a general intelligence as they cannot solve a wide range of different problems.
+While they can learn to solve specific problems, or multiple similar problems, they are not considered a general intelligence as they cannot solve a wide range of different problems.
 They often need hundreds or thousands of examples to learn a task and are confined to relatively simple classifications.
-A human-like system could learn much quicker, and potentially from a single example by using it's knowledge of many other problems.
+A human-like system could learn much quicker, and potentially learn from a single example by using it's knowledge of many other problems.

 DL is particular field of machine learning that uses a specific type of ML algorithm called a neural network to create highly-complex systems, built out of many neural networks, to learn from vast quantities of data.
 Deep learning can be used to solve an incredible range of problems, but can require huge amounts of input data and computational resources to train.
 The image below shows some the relationship between artificial intelligence, Machine Learning and Deep Learning.